Click here to download the full report

 Zip Code Trends

-Only six (3%) of the city’s 219 zip codes saw increases in the number of chain store locations.
+Only eight (3.7 percent) of the city’s 219 zip codes saw increases in the number of chain store locations.
 The biggest increase was in the 10456 zip code in High Bridge/Morrisania in the Bronx, and in Howard Beach (11414) in Queens, each of which saw a very modest increase of 2 locations.

 Click Here to read the full report and view our comprehensive rankings of national chains in New York City by their number of store locations, the number of store locations in each zip code, zip codes with the most and least number of chains, and zip codes with the most and least number of chains by borough.

 1. Early in the year, Basin-Robbins expanded significantly, adding more than a dozen new stores across the city.
 Then, as a result of the pandemic, it temporarily closed 39 stores—including many of the new outlets, along with several of the longstanding locations.
 Overall, we show a net decline of 46 stores for Baskin-Robbins.

 2. “Here’s A List Of 117 Bankruptcies In The Retail Apocalypse And Why They Failed”.
 Retrieved from: https://www.cbinsights.com/research/retail-apocalypse-timeline-infographic/